On this page

 Now you can write $x \in \R$ instead of $x \in \mathbb{R}$.

 The renderer must produce something the browser can display.
-There are three approaches, each with tradeoffs.
+There are three approaches.

 html